Ringobot/ringo/src/Ringo.Bot.Net/README.md

 1. DM user if Ringo turns shuffle / repeat off.
 1. 🐞 Two spaces between `@ringo` and `play`
 1. 🐞 sync when no station = error
+1. 🐞 Spotify API: `Can't have offset for context type: COLLECTION_ALBUM"` - from Album collection

 ### dan/endless-stations